7-Template Dental WordPress Build, Figma-to-Elementor — 170 Hours, 30 Days

 A US marketing agency runs a branded dental template library: when a new dental-practice client is signed, the agency selects one of its established templates and the customisation engagement begins.
 Expanding that library means building the new template on a fresh, isolated WordPress instance — no client content, no live site, no production audience — and validating it against the agency’s design spec before it is added to the catalogue.

 In December 2024, the agency requested expansion of their dental template library by seven templates.
-Six designs were provided in two Figma files (five from the agency’s design lead, one from a second designer on a shared Figma file, HOMEPAGE-DESIGNS); a seventh came in Adobe XD.
+The agency provided six designs in two Figma files (five from the agency’s design lead, one from a second designer on a shared Figma file, HOMEPAGE-DESIGNS).
+A seventh came in Adobe XD.
 The scope per template was: homepage, one service page, one contact page, shared header and footer — all responsive.
 The technical contract was the design file; the agency would review the built template against the Figma before signing off.

 The first four templates were grouped into an initial estimation task.
 The remaining three were introduced mid-project as the team’s capacity and the incoming designs aligned.
 All seven ran in parallel across a shared FastPanel server environment.